• Skip to main content

 • Increased Exhaust Volume

-Installing long-tube headers on Vortec 5300 equipped vehicles will net between 10-25 whp/wtq.
+Installing long-tube headers will net between 10-25 whp/wtq.
 It will also increase the entire powerband, delivering torque earlier and making horsepower continue to climb until redline.
-You can really hear the growl of the 5.3 L Vortec through aftermarket long-tube headers, and it sounds incredible.
+You can really hear the growl of the engine through aftermarket long-tube headers, and it sounds incredible.

-There are a ton of different options for long-tube headers on the Vortec, and our recommendation for GM trucks is from the tried and true American Racing Headers.
+There are a ton of different options for long-tube headers, and our recommendation is from the tried and true American Racing Headers.
 Their long-tube headers for the 5.3 Vortec are some of the best on the market.
 They combine performance, craftsmanship, and style together in one outstanding package.
 We recommend their high-flow catted version, as it makes great power while remaining emissions compliant.

 Generally, by themselves, intakes will not add a ton of power to the 5.3 Vortec.
 However, combined with tuning it can net up to 15whp/wtq.
 In addition, if you decide to start adding more mods, intakes become very helpful with helping the engine breathe easier.